adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-placeholders-are-problematic.md

 ## Summary

 Some people ask me if it's okay to use a placeholder in addition to a label.
 I say that if the hint is valuable to the user, we should make it easy-to-read and readily accessible.
-The placeholder doesn't work well for this.
+The placeholder doesn't meet these requirements.

 Others say that the placeholder is just an enhancement and not essential to the user.
-To this I say that if the hint is not essential then don't bother including it.
-Not every field needs a hint.
+To this I say that if the hint isn't essential then don't include it.
+Content is not an enhancement.

-In any case, these problems are easy to avoid.
+It's clear&mdash;at least in the case of placeholders&mdash;that [minimal does not mean simple](http://uxmyths.com/post/115783813605/myth-34-simple-minimal).
+Avoid placeholders.
 [Always use a label](/articles/always-use-a-label/).
-And if you need a hint, put it next to the field so that users can reference it easily.
+And if you need a hint, put it next to the field so that it's easy to reference.